dsc-courses/practice.dsc40a.com/problems/wi24-midterm2/wi24-midterm2-q01.md

 $12^n$

-For each quark there are $6$ possible types $\times 2$ possible states $= 12$ possibilities.
-Since our experiment involves independently picking one of these 12 possibilities for each of our $n$ quarks, the total number of results for the experiment is $12^n$.
+Each quark has $6 * 2 = 12$ possibilities because there are $6$ possible types and $2$ possible states.
+Since our experiment involves independently picking one of these $12$ possibilities for each of our $n$ quarks, the total number of results for the experiment is $12^n$.

 # END SOLUTION